thedataquarry/rustinpieces/pieces/mock_data/README.md

 ## Goal

-In this project, we will generate a fake tabular dataset of people, their age, marital status and the city, state and country they last visited.
+In this project, we will generate a mock tabular dataset of people, their age, marital status and the city, state and country they last visited.
 The dataset should be in the following format:

 ```json